 - Working Tax Credit run-on, which is paid for 4 weeks after you stop qualifying for Working Tax Credit

-- has been adopted from care in England or Wales
+- they’ve left care in England or Wales through:

 Children must receive free early education in order to attract EYPP funding, but they do not have to take up the full 570 hours they are entitled to.